TeeBee17/engineering-portfolio/README.md

 📁 `Automated Data Quality Monitor/`
 ---
+### 13) Multi-Tenant Feature Flag Service
+**Tech:** Go or Java
-### 13) Multi-Tenant Feature Flag Service (Go or Java): A service that allows teams to toggle features on/off for specific user segments (e.g., "10% of users in California").
+A service that allows teams to toggle features on/off for specific user segments (e.g., "10% of users in California").

 Focus: Implement a highly efficient client-side SDK that caches flags to avoid a network hit for every check.